socketio/engine.io/README.md

 #### Socket

-A representation of a client. _Inherits from EventEmitter_.
+A representation of a client. _Inherits from EventEmitter_. _Implements Stream_.

 ##### Events